Mahasvan/Mahasvan/README.md

 ### Hey there 👋
-I'm Mahasvan, and I like coding in python.
+I'm Mahasvan, and I like coding in Python.

 You can reach me on Discord: [mahasvan.exe#0001](https://discord.com/users/775176626773950474)